Meghanachowdhary/QST_week2_assignment/docs/model_working.md

 ## Transformer Processing

 The embedded measurement sequence is passed through multiple Transformer encoder layers.
-Using self-attention, the model learns how different measurements are related to each other and how they jointly contribute to the reconstruction of the quantum state.
+Using self attention, the model learns how different measurements are related to each other and how they jointly contribute to the reconstruction of the quantum state.